mileweb/docs-content-cdn/docs/recipes/aws-bucket.md

 ...
 ```

-Now, let's pick one of those adresses returned above and check if everything we have setup and deployed previously works.
+Now, let's pick one of those addresses returned above and check if everything we have setup and deployed previously works.

 ```bash
 ❯ curl -I https://files.waytoo.digital/file_1m.bin --resolve files.waytoo.digital:443:163.171.228.89